 - (a) A concise, dictated discharge summary will be prepared by the practitioner discharging the patient unless alternative arrangements are made (and are documented in the medical record) with another practitioner who agrees to assume this responsibility.
-All discharge summaries will include the following and must be completed within 15 days of discharge: - (1) reason for hospitalization; - (2) significant findings; - (3) procedures performed and care, treatment, and services provided; - (4) condition and disposition at discharge; - (5) information provided to the patient and family, as appropriate; - (6) provisions for follow-up care; and - (7) discharge medication reconciliation. - (b) A discharge progress note may be used to document the discharge summary for ambulatory care patients, and for stays of less than 48 hours. - (c) A death summary is required in any case in which the patient dies in the Hospital, regardless of length of admission.
+All discharge summaries must be completed within 28 days of discharge and will include the following: - (1) reason for hospitalization; - (2) significant findings; - (3) procedures performed and care, treatment, and services provided; - (4) condition and disposition at discharge; - (5) information provided to the patient and family, as appropriate; - (6) provisions for follow-up care; and - (7) discharge medication reconciliation. - (b) A discharge progress note may be used to document the discharge summary for normal obstetrical deliveries, normal newborn infants, and ambulatory care patients, and for stays of less than 48 hours. - (c) A death summary is required in any case in which the patient dies in the Hospital, regardless of length of admission.